ibm-cloud-docs/virtualization/recover-your-vmware-vsphere-environment-when-disaster-strikes.md

 Verify that the following prerequisites are met before you proceed: **Note:** For this example, a trial version of an AltaVault AVA-v8 appliance was used with AltaVault Cloud-Integrated Storage 4.1.

-* Make sure that the existing environment consists of a single ESXi host that is managed by a vCenter server within an {{site.data.keyword.cloud_notm}} VSI.
+* Make sure that the existing environment consists of a single ESXi host that is managed by a vCenter server within an {{site.data.keyword.cloud_notm}} virtual server instance.
 * Knowledge of VMware Sphere terminology and administering vSphere ESXi environments.
 This knowledge includes, but is not limited to, use of the vSphere web client, vSphere client, and assignment of hardware resources to include networking and storage.

 #### Before you begin